julie1260716/SOEN487/README.md

 # **SOEN 487 Group Project**
 A group project created for course SOEN 487 Web Services and Applications.
-The implementation of the project follows the concept of micro services and it applies Flask micro framework.
+The implementation of the project follows the concept of microservices and it applies a Flask microframework.

 # Project Description
 The Cinema website will loosely simulate existing movie websites, such as “Cineplex.com”.
 The site’s functionalities will include Login, Signup, Movie service, User Profile Service, Ticket Booking services, and a Movie Recommendations service.
 The following diagram displays each mircroservice of the project is composed of and the associations between each microservice.